nixworks/public/news/2011/06/19/README.md

 ##### Indonesia
 ### [An Indonesian woman is beheaded in Saudi Arabia for killing a Saudi woman. ](/news/2011/06/19/an-indonesian-woman-is-beheaded-in-saudi-arabia-for-killing-a-saudi-woman.md)
-_Context: Indonesia, Saudi, beheading_
+_Context: Indonesia, Saudi Arabia, beheading_

 ##### British
 ### [Six foreigners including two Britons and an American are jailed for lengthy terms in Somalia after the seizure of a plane containing $3.6 million in ransom for pirates. ](/news/2011/06/19/six-foreigners-including-two-britons-and-an-american-are-jailed-for-lengthy-terms-in-somalia-after-the-seizure-of-a-plane-containing-3-6-mi.md)
-_Context: Americans, British, Somali, pirates_
+_Context: Americans, British, Somalia, pirates_

 ##### Vietnamese
 ### [Hundreds of Vietnamese citizens protest outside the Chinese embassy in Hanoi for the third straight week as tensions escalate over disputed areas of the South China Sea. ](/news/2011/06/19/hundreds-of-vietnamese-citizens-protest-outside-the-chinese-embassy-in-hanoi-for-the-third-straight-week-as-tensions-escalate-over-disputed.md)